tensorflow/tensorflow/g3doc/Quantization.md

 In the above, we assume that $$real\_value$$ is a Single, $$scale$$ is a Single,
 $$roundToNearestInteger$$ returns a signed 32 bit integer, and $$zero\_point$$ is an unsigned 8 or 16 bit integer.
-Note that bit depth and number of fixed point values is indicative of common types on typical hardware but is not constrained to particular bit depths or a requirement that the entire range of an N-bit integer is used.
+Note that bit depth and number of fixed point values are indicative of common types on typical hardware but is not constrained to particular bit depths or a requirement that the entire range of an N-bit integer is used.